rfetamia/rfetamia/README.md

 </div>

-### <div align="center">On the journey to becoming a Something 👨‍💻 🚀 </div>
+### <div align="center">On the journey to becoming a something 👨‍💻 🚀 </div>

-- 🔭 I’m currently working on OR-Tools GUI project
+- 🔭 You can find articles and projects I've made public on <a href="https://rfetamia.github.io/" target="_blank">my personal site</a> or my <a href="https://www.kaggle.com/rfetamia" target="_blank">Kaggle</a>

-- 🌱 I’m currently learning OR-Tools and TTkinter
+- 🌱 I’m currently learning OR-Tools and TTkinter and working on an OR-Tools GUI Project

 - 👯 I’m looking to collaborate with a mentor

 - 🤔 I’m looking for help with: contributing to open source

 - ⚡ Fun fact: I've seen over 2000 movies